fm4v436x6r/fhe-donations/README.md

 - Secure key management via MetaMask
 - Type-safe contract interactions

+## Understanding Rounds and Projects

+### What are Funding Rounds?

+A **Funding Round** is a time-limited fundraising campaign with a dedicated matching pool.
+Think of it as a seasonal grant program:

+- **Time-bounded**: Each round has specific start and end dates
+- **Matching Pool**: Contains funds (e.g., 4 ETH) to be distributed among projects
+- **Multiple Projects**: Many projects can participate in the same round
+- **Quadratic Matching**: The matching pool is distributed using the quadratic funding formula

+### What are Projects?

+A **Project** is a public good initiative seeking funding.
+Projects:

+- **Register Once**: Created by project owners with metadata (name, description)
+- **Join Rounds**: Automatically participate when they receive their first donation in a round
+- **Receive Donations**: Accept encrypted contributions from donors
+- **Get Matched**: Receive additional funds from the matching pool based on community support

+### Relationship Between Rounds and Projects

+**One-to-Many Relationship**:
+- One round can have many projects (e.g., "Spring 2025" round with 10 projects)
+- One project can participate in multiple rounds over time
+- Each donation specifies both the round and the project

+**Example Flow**:
+1. Community creates "Q1 2025" round with 10 ETH matching pool
+2. Project "OpenZeppelin SDK" registers on the platform
+3. Alice donates 0.1 ETH to OpenZeppelin in Q1 2025 round
+4. Bob donates 0.05 ETH to OpenZeppelin in Q1 2025 round
+5. OpenZeppelin now participates in Q1 2025 round with 2 donors
+6. At round end, OpenZeppelin receives matching funds based on donor count and amounts

 ## Quadratic Funding Explained

 Quadratic Funding (QF) is a democratic way to allocate matching funds: